Code-Institute-Submissions/milestone1-4/README.md

 Mobile first design was important as members could check upcoming outings and results on their mobiles as soon as the round was finished.

-Click on the directory 'user-design-experience' for all the Planes, including User Stories, wireframes, mockups, diagrams that I created as part of the design process.
+Click on the directory [user-design-experience](https://github.com/darrenmcgill35/milestone1/tree/master/assets/user-design-experience) for all the Planes, including User Stories, wireframes, mock-ups, diagrams that I created as part of the design process.

 ## *Technologies Used*